 Stena Line ferries have taken several precautionary safety measures to ensure a safe and comfortable journey for all.

-Get advice on border rules for people travelling to and from Wales.
+Get advice on Rules for international travel to and from Wales: coronavirus.
 If travelling abroad, check the latest Foreign and Commonwealth Office (FCO) advice (on GOV.UK) before travelling.

 Routes may be different as local areas make changes.
 This is to enable distancing on pavements and cycle routes.

 Our traffic officers are patrolling the roads and keeping the network safe.
 Information about disruptions on our network are on Traffic Wales.

 Freight and other drivers